Skip to main content

 • contract actions caused by the incoming message, such as an update to the contract's storage (optional)

-Technically, a contract can be triggered through special functions such as Tick-Tock, but this function more used for internal TON Blockchain core contracts.
+Technically, a contract can be triggered through special functions such as Tick-Tock, but this function is more used for internal TON Blockchain core contracts.

 Not every transaction results in outgoing messages or updates to the contract's storage — this depends on the actions defined by the contract's code.